Do you struggle to find relevant keywords for creating your next blog post? It happens to the best of us.

-- You can save the results in a spreadsheet by clicking on the Download CSV button on the top right corner of the page.2.
-If you like to save the keywords in its visual form, click Save Image.
+- You can save the results in a spreadsheet by clicking on the Download CSV button on the top right corner of page.2.
+If you like to keep the keywords in its visual form, click Save Image.

 Tip: The darker the green dots on a topic, the more popular it is.

 Now all you have to do is organize these results and decide which ones you want to create content more accessible.

 If you want to get more information about a specific question, you can use other keyword research tools like Google Keyword Planner or SEMRush to check the number of searches it gets per month and other relevant stats.

 Now that you’ve seen the tool in action, you might be wondering, “Is that it?”